f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab1/lab1.rst

 .. image:: images/nginx_plus_2_ssh_shortcut_menu.png

 3. This host has NGINX Plus installed and serving the Arcadia Finance app, but NGINX App Protect is not installed.
-First, let's backup the existing NGINX Plus configuration files and logs.
+First, backup the existing NGINX Plus configuration files and logs.
 Type or paste the commands below:

 .. code-block:: bash